fab2s/Enumerate/README.md

     case three;
 }

+SomeUnitEnum::tryFromName('ONE'); // SomeUnitEnum::ONE
+// same as
+Enumerate::tryFromName(SomeUnitEnum::class, 'ONE'); // SomeUnitEnum::ONE

 // the toValue method is the nearest we can get to stringable SomeUnitEnum::ONE->tovalue(); // "ONE"
 // same as
 SomeUnitEnum::ONE->jsonSerialize(); // "ONE"
+// same as, except it will take nulls in Enumerate::toValue(SomeUnitEnum::ONE); // "ONE"
 // same as
 json_encode(SomeUnitEnum::ONE); // "ONE"

 SomeUnitEnum::fromAny('TWO'); // UnitEnum::TWO
 SomeUnitEnum::tryFromAny('TWO'); // UnitEnum::TWO